 "Miss Paul vomits much.
 I do too," one of the inmates, Rose Winslow, wrote.
 "We think of the coming feeding all day.
 It is horrible."

-Women’s suffrage made a giant move forward on Jan.
-10, 1918, when Jeannette Rankin (R-MT) became the first woman elected to Congress in Montana.
-She boldly opened up the discussion around Susan B. Anthony's proposed amendment (aptly named the Susan B. Anthony Amendment) to the constitution which asserted that states could not discriminate against sex in regards to the right to vote.
+Then, the women's suffrage movement made a giant leap forward in 1916 when Jeannette Rankin became the first woman elected to Congress in Montana.
+She boldly opened up the discussion around Susan B. Anthony's proposed amendment (aptly nicknamed the Susan B. Anthony Amendment) to the Constitution that asserted that states could not discriminate on the basis of sex in regard to the right to vote.

 By that same year, 15 states had granted women the right to vote and Woodrow Wilson fully supported Susan B. Anthony's Amendment.
 Between January 1918 and June 1919, Congress voted on the federal amendment five times.
 Finally, on June 4, 1919, the amendment was brought before the Senate.
 Ultimately, 76 percent of Republican senators voted in favor, while 60 percent of Democrat senators voted against.